 In the U.K, a pudding without a custard is unheard of.
 The two simply cannot exist without each other.
-Custard is the perfect partner for British puddings and desserts, and custard sauce–as it also is known–is so easy to make.
-With this recipe in your arsenal, you'll never need to buy jarred custard or a package mix again.
+Custard is the perfect partner for British puddings and desserts, and custard sauce–as it also is known–is really easy to make.
+With this recipe in your arsenal, you'll never need to buy jarred custard or a packaged mix again.

 In a large heatproof bowl, place the remaining sugar and egg yolks and whip by hand or with an electric mixer until light, creamy, and pale yellow in color.

 While whisking constantly, slowly pour the warmed milk and cream into the egg mixture.
 Be mindful of not adding too much at a time because it can curdle and rapidly change in consistency, from creamy to scrambled eggs.

-Strain the custard sauce through a fine sieve, pour back into the saucepan, and add the vanilla bean seeds.
+Strain the custard sauce through a fine sieve.
+Pour back into the saucepan and add the vanilla bean seeds.

 Once thickened, remove from the heat and pass through a sieve again.
 Your sauce is ready.